MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 ---
-title: Overview - Apply Zero Trust principles to Azure IaaS
+title: How do I apply Zero Trust principles to Azure IaaS?
-description: This article gives an overview of how to apply Zero Trust principles to Azure IaaS. ms.date: 02/12/2024 ms.service: security
+description: An overview of how to apply Zero Trust principles to Azure IaaS components and infrastructure. ms.date: 02/12/2024 ms.service: security
 author: rudneir2